Tim-K-DFW/princeton_algorithms/README.md

 - 100%
 - superfast treatment of output segment array in `Fast...` version, under 2 sec even for n=4096 in last tests
 - ... thanks to custom inner class that implements comparable for line segments, thus allowing sorting and deduplication in O(NlogN)
+- ... but there is a way to make it even faster by being smarter about duplicated segments (deduplicate at discovery time, not at the end?).
+Maybe will revisit.